lbsa71/ollama-batch-cluster/README.md

 ![ollama batch process example](images/ollama-batch-process-example.png)

+In the example below, over two minutes (121 seconds) of work for a single GPU was completed in just 9 seconds, which is 13.5x faster than if it was run serially on a single GPU.

 # Collecting the responses

-The responses from each prompt will be written to the designated output directory (or the 'responses' directory if an output name wasn't provided) in JSON format, with a file per prompt.
+The responses from each prompt will be written to the designated output directory (or the 'responses' directory if an output directory name wasn't provided) in JSON format, with a file per prompt.
 The name of the files are the Unix epoch time followed by a random element to avoid collision (example: *1732121830-4358.json*).
 The output data files include the prompt and response pair.

 Example output file contents: